 •Deliberate appreciation, in the context of remembering previous positive experiences with the Lord, to prepare for an interactive connection with Jesus: Recalling past positive experiences and deliberately appreciating them prepares your brain-mind-spirit system for positive relational connection.
-At the beginning of each Immanuel approach session, we therefore include reconnecting with memories for previous positive experiences with the Lord, and deliberate appreciation, to prepare the person's brain-mind-spirit system for refreshing/reestablishing a living, interactive connection with Him.
+At the beginning of each Immanuel approach session, we therefore include reconnecting with memories for previous positive experiences with the Lord, and deliberate appreciation, to prepare the person's brain-mind-spirit system for refreshing/re-establishing a living, interactive connection with Him.
 This session provides a good example of these first steps of recalling previous experiences of positive connection with the Lord and then deliberately appreciating Him in the context of these memories.

 •Refreshed perception of the Lord's living presence, and establishment of an interactive connection with Him, in the present, as the starting foundation: First I will present the ideal training session, where each of the steps are nicely separated and easy to observe.
 In one of these ideal training sessions, after the person has identified one or more memories of past positive connection with the Lord, has reconnected with the memory/memories, and feels appreciation in these past experiences, I coach the person to spend several more minutes reconnecting with/reentering one of the memories.
-As she does this, I ask the Lord to help her perceive His presence and establish an interactive connection, so that these are real and living in the present, and then I coach the person to describe whatever comes into her awareness.
-The person is usually able to transition smoothly and easily from positive memory recall and appreciation to a living, interactive connection with the Lord in the present (and if this doesn't happen, we trouble-shoot regarding what's in the way).
-This living, interactive connection is then the foundation for everything else in the session.
+As she does this, I ask the Lord to help her perceive His presence and establish an interactive connection,4 so that these are real and living in the present, and then I coach the person to describe whatever comes into her awareness.
+The person is usually able to transition smoothly and easily from positive memory recall and

-3In most cases, the person perceives the Lord's living presence and establishes an interactive connection in the context of the memory imagery.
+4In most cases, the person perceives the Lord's living presence and establishes an interactive connection in the context of the memory imagery.
 That is, they perceive that the Lord's presence in the memory imagery comes alive, and that (still in the context of the memory imagery), His presence begins to engage with them interactively.
-However, some people will perceive the Lord's living, interactive presence in the room where they are receiving ministry; some people with perceive the Lord's living, interactive presence in the context of a different memory that comes forward spontaneously; some people will perceive the Lord's living, interactive presence in the context of imagery that does not seem to be coming from any specific memories, and some will experience two or more of these simultaneously.
+However, some people will perceive the Lord's living, interactive presence in the context of a different memory that comes forward spontaneously; some people will perceive the Lord's living, interactive presence in the context of a different memory that comes forward spontaneously; some people will perceive the Lord's living, interactive presence in the context of a spontaneously; some people will perceive the Lord's living, interactive presence in the context of memory that comes forward spontaneously; some people will perceive the Lord's living, interactive presence in the context of imagery that does not seem to be coming from any specific memories, and some will experience two or more of these simultaneously.